paxsonsa/indiemotion/docs/Delegates.md

 At this point the session is considered active.

-## Camera Setup
+## SceneCamera Setup
 A session cannot begin recording until it has set an active camera.
 You should expect the following members to be invoked immediately following the startup process:

 `get_available_cameras` will be called almost immediately, the user cannot select a camera until it knows what is available.
-The `Camera` structure itself is very simple for right now, only consisting of an name/id.
+The `SceneCamera` structure itself is very simple for right now, only consisting of an name/id.
 The vector of cameras returned will be passed to the client.

 `get_camera_by_name` will be the next member invoked.
 This called is invoked when the client selects a camera